freeburg logo

 The bad news about being laid off is that you'll almost certainly need to look for other jobs.
 These can be temporary jobs until you find a new job or more permanent employment.
 You will also want to immediately look into applying for tax benefits and public assistance you may be eligible for, such as health insurance subsidies.

-Severance Pay and Taxes
+Severance Pay

 Job assurance

-The WARN Act and state mini-WARN laws
+The WARN Act and State Mini-WARN Laws

 Both layoffs and furloughs may require advanced notice on behalf of the employer, depending on the jurisdiction.
 Businesses that meet the criteria outlined in the Worker Adjustment and Retraining Notification (WARN) Act must notify employees within 60 days of any mass layoffs or plant closings.
-These federal requirements generally do not apply to most company furloughs, although some have mini-WARN state laws of their own with strict guidelines.
+These federal requirements generally do not apply to most company furloughs, although some have mini-WARN state law of their own with strict guidelines.

 Choosing Between Furlough vs Laying Off Employees

-For small businesses that employ union employees under a collective bargaining agreement (CBA), the release of employees for any reason – furlough, layoff, or straightforward dismissal – is governed by several rules in the CBA.
+For small businesses that employ union employees under a collective bargaining agreement (CBA), the release of employees for any reason – furlough, layoff or straightforward dismissal – is governed by several rules in the CBA.

 Assuming your business has the freedom to choose between furloughs and layoffs, you’ll need to evaluate several factors to determine what works best for your organization and current situation.
 Employers must weigh the costs of each choice against what is best for their employees (both those being laid off and those who stay behind) as well as the impact of either choice on their reputation.